Theod0reWu/blockDungeon/README.md

 <b>Guns:</b>
 The auto-rifle requires a magazine to reload.
 You can aquire magazines by killing enemies (who can drop them randomly).
 It has 12 rounds per magazine.
 The handgun can be reloaded infinitely, it has 7 rounds.

   The slow motion effect can be activated or deactivated by pressing the <b>|spacebar|</b>.
-You will see the neon blue bar drain as ou use the slow motion effect.
+You will see the neon blue bar drain as you use the slow motion effect.
 This effects slows bullets to the same speed as the user can move. firerate also increases. enemis also slow down.

   The Health bar is displayed on the top left (along with bullets, slow motion bar and magazines).
 You begin with 12 health. every 4 seconds you regain one health up to a max of ten. body shots take one damage and headshots take two damage.